Idaho Falls Idaho Temple

-The Idaho Falls Idaho Temple (formerly the Idaho Falls Temple) is the tenth constructed and eighth operating temple of the Church of Jesus Christ of Latter-day Saints.
-Located in the city of Idaho Falls, Idaho, it was the church's first temple built in Idaho, and the first built with a modern single-spire design.
+The Idaho Falls Idaho Temple (formerly the Idaho Falls Temple) is a temple of the Church of Jesus Christ of Latter-day Saints in Idaho Falls, Idaho.
+The intent to build the temple was announced on March 3, 1937, by church president Heber J. Grant during the church's general conference.
+It is the church's tenth constructed and eighth operating temple, the first built in Idaho, and the first built with a modern single-spire design.